-Term Definition API Application Programming Interface Caplin Platform A suite of software products for on-line financial trading and Web delivery of real-time market data.
-Caplin Trader Caplin Trader is a complete platform and toolkit for building multi- product trading portals.
-It is built on the Caplin Platform .
-Caplin Trader Client Caplin Trader Client is a Web application written in Ajax that provides a rich trading workstation in a browser.
-DataSource DataSources are software adapters within the Caplin Platform that connect the Platform to external sources of real time data and external Permissioning Systems .
+Term Definition API Application Programming Interface Caplin Trader A Caplin Xaqua client application written in Ajax that provides a framework and comprehensive set of components for constructing browser-based trading applications.
+Caplin Trader was formerly called "Caplin Trader Client".
+Caplin Xaqua A single-dealer platform that enables banks to deliver multi-product trading direct to client desktops.
+Caplin Xaqua was formerly called "the Caplin Platform".
+Caplin Xaqua client A client desktop application that interfaces with Caplin Xaqua to deliver multi-product trading to end users.
+The application can be implemented in any technology that is supported by Caplin Xaqua; for example Ajax, Microsoft .NET, Microsoft Silverlight TM , Adobe Flex TM , and Java TM .
+Also see Caplin Trader .
+DataSource DataSources are software adapters within Caplin Xaqua that connect the Platform to external sources of real time data and external Permissioning Systems .
 In other Caplin documents DataSources are also called DataSource adapters.
 Demo Permissioning DataSource The Demo Permissioning DataSource is an example of a Permissioning DataSource application that gets its permissioning data from an XML file.
-KeyMaster Caplin KeyMaster integrates the Caplin Platform with any existing authentication system, so that end users or web applications do not need to explicitly log in to Liberator in addition to their normal login procedure.
+KeyMaster Caplin KeyMaster integrates Caplin Xaqua with any existing authentication system, so that end users or web applications do not need to explicitly log in to Liberator in addition to their normal login procedure.
 Liberator Caplin Liberator is a bidirectional streaming push server designed to deliver market data and trade messages over any network that supports Web traffic.
-Permissioning Auth Module One of several authentication modules that are supplied with Caplin Trader .
-Permissioning DataSource A DataSource adapter that acts as the interface between Caplin Trader and your Permissioning System.
-Permissioning System The source of the permissioning data that you want to integrate with Caplin Trader .
-SDK S oftware D evelopment K it User An end user of Caplin Trader Client.
+Master When permissioning data is sent to Liberator from multiple Permissioning DataSource adapters, one of the Permissioning DataSource adapters is designated the master, and the others are designated as slaves .
+Permissioning Auth Module One of several authentication modules that are supplied with Caplin Xaqua .
+Permissioning DataSource A DataSource adapter that acts as the interface between Caplin Xaqua and your Permissioning System .
+Permissioning System The source of the permissioning data that you want to integrate with Caplin Xaqua.
+SDK Software Development Kit Slave When permissioning data is sent to Liberator from multiple Permissioning DataSource adapters, one of the Permissioning DataSource adapters is designated the master , and the others are designated as slaves.

-- A -
+Term Definition User An end user of a Caplin Xaqua client application such as Caplin Trader .

+Index

-Abbreviations, definitions 13 Acronyms, definitions 13 authenticating users 6 configuration software 4 configuration matching 9 filed mappings 6 further reading 12
+- A -Abbreviations, definitions 16 Acronyms, definitions 16 authenticating users - C configuration software configuration matching configuring the master or slave 11 - D -DataSource peer 8 - F filed mappings 7 further reading 15 - G -Glossary 16 - | installation verifying 13 installation and configuration 4 - J -Java Auth Module 5 Java Classes 6 master/slave 11, 13 multiple Permissioning DataSources 8

-DataSource peer 7

-- F -

-- G -

-Glossary 13

-installation verifying 10 installation and configuration 4

-- J -

-Java Auth Module 5 Java Classes 6 JVM 5

-- K -

-KeyMaster 7

-Liberator address and port number 9 Liberator licence 4
+Liberator address and port number 11

+Liberator licence 4

+- M -